IDEO-coLAB/pyfi/README.md

 ## Reference

 ### PyFi({options})
-Returns a `PyFi` instance, starts a python kernel and attaches callables in node as described in options.
+Returns a `PyFi` instance, starts a Python kernel and attaches callables in node as described in options.

 ### Options